v3ai/cain/README.md

 cd && sudo apt install git -y && git clone https://github.com/v3ai/cain && cd ~/cain && ./cain install
 ```

-REQUIREMENTS:
-    Must have like python3, idk comes with mint

 Your .bashrc will be changed to let you just type this command into the terminal
 ```